macornwell/ethical-computing/README.md

 If you are using agent systems such as the Cursor IDE plugin execute in chat window:
 `@agent-start.md  follow each step before executing the next`

+This is important, because many agents like to just "skip forward" and will skip steps.

 # Why Does This Repo Exist
 This repo is completely unlike one you have ever seen.
 This is in-fact a VERY operational system building toolkit.
 But you'll find nearly no code available.
 Only "human readable documents".
 A quick peek in the "source directory (./src) and you'll discover just documents.
 These documents are used to build robust and intelligent systems.